Skip to main content

 Pitfalls & troubleshooting

-• Wrong shape after + or -: check whether the inputs have different dimensionality and aligned to shared dimensions
+• Wrong shape after + or -: check whether the inputs were aggregated to their common dimensions before the calculation.

-• Unexpected expansion after * or /: check whether the result expanded across combined dimensions
+• Unexpected expansion after * or /: check whether the result kept the combined dimension set.

 Related sections